 Athletic Training - Master of Science

-The Master's of Science in Athletic Traing is a National Athletic Trainers' Association (NATA) accredited post-professional program.
+The Master's of Science in Athletic Training is a Commission on Accreditation of Athletic Training Education (CAATE) accredited post-professional program.
 Students participate in advanced athletic training didactic, laboratory experiences and clinical internship opportunities which solidify their skills and research experiences resulting in becoming better clinicians and educators.
 Graduates of this program possess skills that make them highly qualified professionals and well rounded individuals.

 The Graduate Athletic Training Program exposes students to a wide variety of the latest techniques and concepts in athletic training and related disciplines.
 Students will: